 How to Build University Start-up Ecosystems

-This is a kind of magic that is hard to transport over the internet, making it hard for other communities to copy it.
-For entrepreneurship, unlike many other disciplines, is less a defined body of knowledge to know and more a mental process.
-The actions needed for success in entrepreneurship shifts constantly with the current economic tide and cultural desires.
-What worked ten years or even ten months ago might not work in the present moment to create a successful company.
+This is a kind of magic that is hard to copy and transport to other locations because entrepreneurship, unlike many other disciplines, is less a defined body of knowledge and more a collaborative process between founder, their team, customers, mentors, suppliers, and investors.
+The actions needed for success in entrepreneurship shift constantly with changing economic tides and evolving cultural desires.
+What worked ten years or even ten months ago might not work now to create a successful company.
+The journey to success will also be different for each person based on their unique skills and background.

 Introduction